John-Rood/VectorVault/README.md

 Vector Vault was built with the goal of making generative ai work flows simple and easy.
 By combining vector similarity search with generative ai chat, new possibilities for conversation and communication emerge.
 For example, product information can be added to a vault, and when a customer asks a product question, the right product information can be instantly retreived and seamlessly used in conversation by chatgpt for an accurate response.
 This capability allows for informed conversation and the possibilites range from ai automated customer support, to new ways to get news, to ai code reviews that reference source documentation, to ai domain experts for specific knowledges, and much more.

 Vector Vault uses a proprietary Inception Architecture, allowing you to create any number of vaults, and vaults within a vaults.
 Each vault is it's own database, and automatically integrates data storage in the cloud.
 You will need a Vector Vault account in order to get your user id and api key for cloud access.
-If you don't already have one, you can use the included `register()` function or sign up free at [VectorVault.io](https://vectorvault.io)
+If you don't already have one, you can use the included `register()` function or sign up at [VectorVault.io](https://vectorvault.io)

 This python library allows you to interact with Vector Vault using its Python-based API.
 It includes operations such as creating a vault, deleting the vault, adding data to the vault, getting vector embeddings for the data, saving data to the vault, interacting with OpenAI's ChatGPT model to get responses, and managing conversation history for more contextualized responses.